Why do I receive an automatic reply in response to my email?

 One month after the deadline the HBF selection committee will reach a decision on all submitted Script & Project Development applications.
 You will receive notification through e-mail if your project was pre-selected or not.
 It is not possible to appeal the committee’s pre-selection decisions.

 Phase 2: If your project is pre-selected you are given one week to submit your complete dossier (PDF or Word document) and include previous work (online streaming).
 It is not possible to extend this one week period.
-The selection committee will reach their final decision on all pre-selected projects by the end of November 2013 and you will be notified by e-mail.
+For the Spring 2014 selection round (deadline 1 March 2014) the selection committee will reach their final decision on all pre-selected projects by mid May 2014 and you will be notified by e-mail.

 After you have read and understood the Hubert Bals Fund’s Rules & Regulations, login to MyIFFR.
 From one week before the deadline the Hubert Bals Fund Application Form will be available in MyIFFR.
 We need to receive your filled out Form, dossier and rough cut ultimately 1 day after the deadline.